-On January 18, 2018 I went to a poetry reading and listened to Kwoya Fagin Maples read selections from her upcoming book, MEND, a collection of persona poems that tell the "imagined memories and stories" of black women who suffered at the hands of Dr. James Marion Sims.
-Sims was a doctor who promised to cure them of the damage left by their harrowing pregnancies, but instead gave them new wounds and scars because of his maltreatment and abuse.
+Years ago (while studying at the University of North Alabama), I went to a poetry reading where Kwoya Fagin Maples read selections from her upcoming book, MEND.
+It is a collection of persona poems that tell the "imagined memories and stories" of black women who suffered at the hands of Dr. James Marion Sims, a doctor who promised to cure them of the damage left by harrowing pregnancies, but instead gave them new wounds and scars because of his maltreatment and abuse.
 As Kwoya shared the plight of these women (human beings who were already suffering through the oppression of slavery in America), I thought of a similar injustice I've often heard about as a native of Tuskegee, Alabama.

-The world calls it the Tuskegee Syphilis Experiment, but the word "experiment" makes it sound humane, when that is the last thing it could've been.
-Even still, the men who suffered as a result of this atrocity were at least afforded the right to have their stories told.
-The injustices they endured have been shared across the world as another marker of America's infamy and shame.
+The world calls it the Tuskegee Syphilis Experiment, but I think the word "experiment" makes it sound too humane, when that is the last thing it could be.
+Either way, the men who suffered as a result of this atrocity were at least afforded the right to have their stories told.
+The injustices they endured have been shared across the world as yet another account of America's infamy and shame.
 Their descendants have emerged from the shadows to give a face to the continued suffering they have inherited.
 And they frequently meet with one another to share their pain, while many still await the reparations promised as a result of the class-action lawsuit filed in 1973.

-But Anarcha, Betsey, and Lucy are the only women whose names were recorded, out of the many who suffered through Dr. Sims' so-called "experiments."
+But, when it comes to the injustices committed by Dr. James Marion Sims, Anarcha, Betsey, and Lucy are the only women whose names were recorded, out of the many who suffered through those so-called "experiments."
 The record that bears their name is not through the story they would have told.
 Instead, they are a quick mention in the autobiography of Dr. Sims, mere tools used to further support his desire for fame and acclaim.
-They were never afforded a chance to speak about what they went through.
+They were not afforded a chance to speak about what they went through.
 Instead, they died as voiceless women while their abuser shot to fame through the successes he claimed to have experienced as a result of what he called research and experimentation.

 Hearing Kwoya read what she imagined to be their memories and stories, I was amazed at the power she had as a writer, a power she explained that day, when she admitted to "finally giving these women a voice for the first time."
 Through the gift of writing, she has pulled Anarcha, Betsey, Lucy and the other unnamed women from the grave of forgetfulness, awakened their stories formerly buried in silence.

-Looking at Kwoya Fagin Maples and recognizing that she is simply a woman determined to use her writing to awaken the voices of the silenced, I can say is "I can and must use my writing to tell the stories of the ones stripped of their voice and legacy."
+Looking at Kwoya Fagin Maples and recognizing that she is simply a woman determined to use her writing in a certain way, all I can say is "I too can use my writing to tell the stories of those formerly cursed to silence and oblivion."